Wye School: History

 Wye School opened in September 2013, following a community campaign for a free school in the Ashford area.

 In June 2015, the school had its first Ofsted inspection and was judged to be 'Good'.
 That grading was confirmed in 2018.

 Academic results

 In 2018, the school's first students received their GCSE results.
 66% achieved five or more 9-4/A*-C grades including English and mathematics.

 In 2019, 78% of students achieved at least a grade 4 or above in both English and mathematics.
-Forty nine percent achieved grade 5 or above in both subjects.
+Forty nine per cent achieved grade 5 or above in both subjects.